 The requirements in this clause apply as a reference for inter-band synchronous NE-DC.

 The UE shall be capable of handling a maximum uplink transmission timing difference between Pcell and E-UTRA PSCell for inter-band synchronous NE-DC as shown in Table 7.5.5.1-1.
 The requirements for synchronous NE-DC are applicable for NR TDD- E-UTRA TDD, NR FDD- E-UTRA FDD, NR TDD- E-UTRA FDD and NR FDD- E-UTRA TDD inter-band NE-DC.

+For NR FDD-E-UTRA FDD inter-band NE-DC with overlapping DL bands, only synchronized operation is assumed if UE does not indicate that it is capable of asynchronous FDD-FDD NE-DC operation.
+The UE shall be capable of handling a maximum uplink transmission timing difference (MTTD)between NR PCell and PSCell as shown in Table 7.5.5.1-1 provided that the UE indicates that it is capable of interBandMRDC-WithOverlapDL-Bands-r16, and the same requirement as in Table 7.5.3-1 provided that UE does not indicate it is capable of interBandMRDC-WithOverlapDL-Bands-r16.

 Table 7.5.5.1-1: Maximum uplink transmission timing difference requirement for inter-band synchronous NE-DC